johnpeele/Starling-UI-Kit-Guidelines/sketch-plugins.md

 The plugin has 2 commands:

-1. Configure Symbol Organizer \(performed only once\)
+1. **Configure Symbol Organizer **- this command is performed only once per file.
-2. Run Symbol Organizer \(performed regularly as needed and is required before merging branches back to `Master)`
+2. **Run Symbol Organizer** - this command is performed regularly as needed and is required before merging branches back to **Master.**

-**Each designer will need to perform the following steps, but only once!**
+Each designer will need to perform the following steps when working in the UI Kit**, but only once! **You do not have to run the configuration command any more.

-1. Run the configuration command `Plugins > Symbol Organizer > Configure Symbol Organizer`
+1. Run the configuration command **Plugins &gt; Symbol Organizer &gt; Configure Symbol Organizer**
-2. Enter the following settings
+2. Enter the settings below...
-3. Click `Organize`.
+3. Click **Organize**.
 This will configure **and** run the plugin for the first time
+4. From now on, you only need to use the **Run Symbol Organizer** command as you're working and before merging any branches into **Master**.

 ![](/assets/symbol-organizer-settings.png)